wistia/wistia-open-docs/_posts/data-api.md

 ----------|------------------
-id                  | A unique numeric identifier for the media within the system. name                | The display name of the media. project             | An object representing information about the project in which the media resides.
-It has 2 fields: the numeric id of the project, and the name of the project. type                | A string representing what type of media this is.
+id                  | A unique numeric identifier for the media within the system. name                | The display name of the media. type                | A string representing what type of media this is.
 Valid values are “Video”, “Image”, “Audio”, “Swf”, “MicrosoftOfficeDocument”, “PdfDocument”, or “UnknownType”. status | After a file has been uploaded to Wistia, it needs to be processed before it's available for online viewing.
 There are four statuses: "queued", "processing", "ready", and "failed".
 Queued means the file is waiting in the queue to be processed.
 Processing means the file is actively being processed.
 Ready means it has been fully processed and is ready for embedding and viewing.
 Failed means that we were unable to automatically process the file. progress <br>(if available) | This field is a floating point value between 0 and 1 that indicates the progress of the processing for this file.
 For instance, a value of 0.5 indicates we're about halfway done processing this file.